kelj0/LearningPython/README.md

 #---------------------------------------------------------------------
 https://pillow.readthedocs.io/en/3.1.x/reference/ImageDraw.html
 # Pointless to make notes of this, just throw look at this link above ,
-# if link i broken when you are reading this google for python PIL drawing :)
+# if link is broken when you are reading this google for python PIL drawing :)

 #---------------------------------------------------------------------
 # Drawing Text